aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

   }
 }
 ```

+## Rag and Cag

+RAG stands for **retrieval augmented generation** while **CAG** stands for **cache-augmented generation**.

+- **RAG**: search documents related to query, and then inject most similar documents into query.
+	- More complex and prone to error, but allows for smaller context window.
+- **CAG**: fetch all possibly relevant documents and then inject into prompt.
+	- Needs a large context window but less complex

 ## MCP

 MCP is a layer between tools available to the LLM and the LLM itself, making it very simple for the LLM to know what tools are available and when to use them.